 Since today is my 24th birthday (where does the time go?!), I knew I had to make this cake again – with a few modifications to make it fruit-sweetened.
 I also made it for Shaun’s birthday (and Easter) on April 1st.
 Then I made it again last weekend to photograph and to adjust the recipe as needed.
 Finally, I’m making it one more time this weekend for myself.
 I mean, it’s my birthday after all and my favorite way to celebrate is with food!

 So, back to the spiced banana cake.

-If there’s one sugar-free cake you have to try, this is the one.
+If there’s one fruit-sweetened cake you have to try, this is the one.
 Also, it just so happens that this recipe is gluten-free!

 The cake itself is sweetened with bananas and dates, which are processed in a food processor with oil, vanilla and water.
 This results as a delicious liquid sweetener.
 The dry ingredients are then added to the food processor to blend everything together.
 No need for an extra bowl!
 I add the eggs at the end and pulse them a few times into the batter.
 The flours I used in this recipe are brown rice flour, oat flour (or just oats, which will be processed anyways) and millet flour.

 This is what your liquid sweetener will look like – As in your blended bananas, dates, water and vanilla.